 As you know, carbohydrates are one of the three main macronutrients, along with fat and protein.
 Carbohydrates are found almost exclusively in plants and yield four calories per gram.

-Following consumption, all carbs (simple and complex) basically end up the same, as glucose.
+Following consumption, all carbs (simple and complex) basically end up the same, like glucose.
 After passing through the liver, carbohydrates are converted to glucose and delivered to the bloodstream for immediate use or converted to glycogen and stored for later use.